2004 Dimapur bombings: Attacks

 At 9:30 a.m. on 2 October 2004, two bombs were detonated almost simultaneously at the Dimapur Railway Station and the Hong Kong Market.

 The bomb at the station was reportedly planted in the station manager's room.
-The blast was so powerful that the entire platform of the station was blowned off.
+The blast was so powerful that the entire platform of the station was blown off.

 In the aftermath all the trains enroute between Guwahati and Dibrugarh passing through Dimapur were suspended.

 Victims

 Officials reported that 15 were killed at the Railway Station, 10 at the Hong Kong Market and 5 others succumbed to their injuries at the Dimapur Civil Hospital.